Secure online checkout

 Looking at root development and for evidence of worm activity will also give an indication of how well-structured your soil is.
 Shallow, restricted rooting and lack of earthworm activity indicate a problem with the soil structure which needs to addressed.

-Find out more about improving your soil.
+Click the link to find out more about improving your soil.